 If you realize that you are sliding into an emotional affair with a coworker, the first thing you need to do is stop kidding yourself.
 Ending an emotional relationship with a co-worker isn’t easy when the consequences are not readily apparent.

-Maybe you’ve done an excellent job keeping it under wraps.
+Maybe you’ve done an excellent job keeping it secret.
 That’s the challenge of emotional affairs.
 They hide in plain sight.

 Perhaps no one has noticed.
 You’ve not had to explain that you’re “just friends”, or that both of you are “happily married.”

 There are no rumors.
 Not one of your other co-workers suspects how delighted you are to see your extra-marital affair partner.

 It’s a delightful secret, and it feels terrific.